Who We Are

 A Tri-Service, All Ranks Members’ Club for currently Serving and Retired members of the Armed Forces

-The Victory Services Club (VSC) is a prestigious Private Members Club for retired and serving members of the Armed Forces, located in Marble Arch in the heart of London’s West End, a 2 minute walk from Oxford Street.
+The Victory Services Club (VSC) is a prestigious Military Members Club for retired, and serving members of the Armed Forces, located in Marble Arch in the heart of London’s West End, a 2 minute walk from Oxford Street.

 The Club was founded in 1907 to promote “esprit de corps” among retired Armed Forces of ALL Ranks by providing accommodation and support to needy servicemen and their families.
 It amended its charter in 1970 to include serving members of the Armed Forces and their families.